iarlenaquiles/random-users-api/README.md

 Please note that this structure is a simple suggestion for educational purposes.
 Each developer is free to adapt and modify this structure according to their project needs and standards.

+## Project strategy

+The strategy was chosen to load user data when the application is started and from then on the user consumes data from the downloaded results.

 ## Setup

 These instructions guide you through cloning the repository and starting the application in Unix or Windows environments, with the development profile enabled.